Where is the Sheriff’s office and County Jail located?

 Police Reports are usually ready within 5 business days.
 Copies of these reports can be obtained at the Sheriff’s Office and there is no fee for the first copy requested.

 How do I get a copy of an Accident Report?

 Patrol Deputies prepare traffic accident reports on accidents they have investigated in Scott County.
 These reports are filed within five (5) days of the date of the accident.
 There is a $5 fee for each copy and $10 fee for photos.
 We only accept money orders made payable to the Scott County Sheriff’s Office.
 NO CASH WILL BE ACCEPTED.

 You may also get reports on line at http://www.buycrash.com/ Reports purchased online are Official State of Indiana Crash Reports.
 Reports are usually $12.00 each and are available online immediately upon purchase.

 How do I file a protection order?

-You can request a protection order at the Circuit Clerks’ Office, Monday thru Friday 8am - 4pm.
+You can request a protection order at the Community Corrections office, Monday thru Friday 8:30 am - 4pm.
 Protection orders are served by the Scott County Sheriff's Office.

 Basically a Protection Order also commonly referred to as an Adult Abuse Order, Child Protection Order, or Ex Parte Order of Protection.
 It is a Court order signed by a Judge which gives a respondent (defendant) certain directions and explains the consequences if the order is violated.